 Here at The Westway Clinic Ltd, we are committed to protecting your personal data and so outline below how we handle personal information and give you the tools you need to help manage the information we hold about you.

-As a Clinic, with many different therapies and Practitioners we need information about you, your lifestyle and medical history to provide safe and effective treatment and to provide a high quality of service.
-Hopefully by showing how we handle your data in a transparent way you can rest assured that you are ‘in safe hands’.
+As a Clinic, with many different therapies and Practitioners, we need information about you, your lifestyle and your medical history to provide safe and effective treatment and to provide a high-quality service.
+Hopefully, by showing how we handle your data in a transparent way you can rest assured that you are ‘in safe hands’.

 Your Personal Data:

 What we need

 The Westway Clinic Ltd will be what is known as the ‘Controller’ of the personal data you provide to us.
 We collect basic personal data (Name, Address, Date of Birth, Contact Details etc.) about you as well as details about your health and lifestyle in the form of Treatment Record Notes.
 Data capture may occur at the reception desk face to face, when you telephone/email in, when you book or enquire about our services online or through one of our agents or when you make a general web enquiry.
 Further information will also be captured when you see your practitioner during your initial and each subsequent appointment.

 We ask you not to include any sensitive information in emails or web forms sent to us as the email addresses used are accessed by several different staff members.
 If you need to discuss a personal matter, please ask us to call you back whereby you can then be directed to a more secure method of communicating.

 We need to know your basic personal data to be able to deal with you regarding booked and past appointments in line with the overall contract of providing you with our services.
 We will not collect any personal data from you that we do not need to provide and oversee our provision of services to you.